mailpile/Mailpile/README.md

 It might work with other versions. :-)

-At the moment, you also need your e-mail to be in a traditional mbox formatted Unix mailbox.
+You also need your e-mail to either be in a traditional mbox formatted Unix mailbox, or a Maildir.

 ## Setting up the environment and config ##